-Cotons are usually accepted in any store where food isn't sold, and can accompany you to restaurants where there is outdoor seating.
-They thrive on attention from clerks and strangers.
-You will attract a lot of favorable attention with a well mannered and groomed Coton accompanying you.
+Cotons are usually accepted in any store where food isn't sold, and can usually accompany you to restaurants where there is outdoor seating.
+The most outgoing Cotons thrive on attention from clerks and strangers, others might not.
+Be prepared to attract a lot of attention with a well mannered Coton accompanying you.

 Cotons de Tulear are companion dogs.
 No dog of any breed is truly happy nor can it really thrive - especially a Companion Breed like the Coton de Tuléar - if left alone at home for long periods of time, for example, if the owner works 8 hours a day and spends another hour or two commuting.
 Please think again about getting a puppy if you cannot be a companion for it.
 If you can meet the puppy's requirements, a Coton de Tuléar puppy will enrich your life beyond measure.